IanFinlayson/chai/docs/overview.md

         friends = []        # 'self' optional here

     def print():
-        print(name, "is", age, "years old, and has", len(friends), "friends.")
+        println(name, "is", age, "years old, and has", len(friends), "friends.")
 ```

 This demonstrates the use of classes to group data and methods together.
 Notice